 Jeffrey M. Goldman

-Jeffrey Goldman is an associate with Pepper Hamilton LLP, resident in the Orange County and Los Angeles offices.
+Jeffrey Goldman is a partner with Pepper Hamilton LLP, resident in the Orange County and Los Angeles offices.

 Mr. Goldman concentrates his practice in commercial litigation, labor and employment matters (including wage and hour actions), intellectual property matters, construction disputes, and class actions.
 He has represented clients in labor and employment matters in a variety of fields, including construction, retail/fashion, medical device companies, and professional recruiting companies.
 He has represented companies and individuals, ranging from Fortune 500 entities to small business owners.
 Further, Mr. Goldman has tried cases in California’s federal and state courts, including both jury and bench trials, as well as handling administrative actions before the California Department of Industrial Relations, Division of Labor Standards Enforcement.